 It is a non-essential amino acid.
 It’s available in abundance from the foods we eat, but often most people still don’t get enough to stimulate deep repair.
 The more energy you put out, the more wrecked your digestive system is, and the more time you’ve allowed passing eating processed foods, the more likely you’re deficient.

 My journey with this supplement has been surprising.
 I never expected it to work, but it did.
-The science behind why this works to help repair the digestive tract is interesting.
+The science behind why this helps repair the digestive tract is interesting.
+In fact, I even created my own brand of nutrition supplements that include my gut boosts, like Restore L-Glutamine powder.

 How Glutamine Foods Repaired My Gut?